demystifying-dev/basic-tictactoe/README.md

 # This repo

-The purpose of this repo is to present the official React Tutorial:
+The purpose of this repo is to present the [official React Tutorial](https://reactjs.org/tutorial/tutorial.html):

-* Going through all the steps taken in the official docs
+* Going through all the steps taken in the official docs (here accessible as branches)
-* But with React Hooks
+* But with React Hooks and function components

 Modern, like